uyjulian/falcom-dumps/index.md

 Due to size considerations, I am no longer providing non-character textures or models publically.
 These files can be extracted from the PC version of the game.

 ### Kuro no Kiseki
+(!!!: Some meshes are not included in the current dump.
+We're planning to fix this.)

 Dumped with 9.00 exploit.
 WIP 3D model extracted: [MEGA](https://mega.nz/file/gsJ1HSpK#l8DLSA1e2cau0UGdlK83hMwNiwTBguBmHFWM77zMZz8)